mskblackbelt/mskblackbelt.github.io/content/blog/circuitpy_on_rp2040.md

 [screen-manual]: https://www.gnu.org/software/screen/manual/screen.html#Session-Management

 [^fn1]: Yes, there is also the MicroPython project.
 Apparently it's lighter weight, but less like standard Python.
 I haven't seen a reason (or had a project idea) that required me to be too sparse on resources, so I don't see a reason to work in MicroPython.
 If I'm going to move away from Python for something, might as well step to Arduino.
+[^fn2]: If you have multiple `usb` entries, you may need to list them before and after plugging in your board to figure out which entry corresponds to the device.